Many people have been writing in and asking us “what’s the cost to get started in your own cleaning service”.

 Required costs associated with starting a cleaning service.

-If you don’t know where to start on insurance then check out BOLT Insurance.¬†This company¬†provides free quotes by just filling out a short form.
-What I like about them is that they give you several quotes so you get to compare prices from different companies.
+If you don’t know where to start on insurance then do yourself a favor and check out Hiscox Insurance.
+This company provides free quotes by just filling out a short form.
+What I like about them is that they are nationwide, so wherever you are it’s easy to get a quote.
+Follow the link below.

 NOTE: Technically, you are now in business.
 Not as much as you thought huh?
 With that said lets add one more item that is a must have.